-The drafters may have chosen the purchase money language to exclude non-purchase money security interests in vehicles already owned by the debtor.
-Non-purchase money secured creditors who take blanket security in a debtor's goods are the pariahs of consumer credit.
-(See 16 CFR 444.2(a) (4) taking a non-purchase money security in certain household goods is an unfair trade practice, and 522(f) (1) (B) of the Bankruptcy Code, avoiding nonpossessory nonpurchase money security interests against certain consumer goods.)
-After the original House language, which referred to "purchase"

-money," was replaced with the 1999 version of the Abraham amendment, a non purchase money secured creditor who took a security interest in a car that the debtor had purchased outright within five years of the filing could have claimed the benefit of the provision.
-The automobile financiers---purchase money creditors all---had no interest in enriching non-purchase money secured creditors who take blanket security interests in a debtor's goods, nor would the consumer advocates have wished to benefit these pariahs.
-So it is plausible that the purchase money language was inserted only to deprive blanket, non-purchase money creditors from using the section, not to draw any distinction between parts of the secured debt.
+The drafters may have chosen the purchase money language to exclude nonpurchase money security interests in vehicles already owned by the debtor.
+Non purchase money security interests in property already owed by consumer debtors is frequently disfavored under the law.
+(See 16 C.F.R.
+444.2(a) (4) taking a nonpurchase money security in certain household goods is an unfair trade practice, and 522(f) (1) (B) of the Bankruptcy Code, avoiding nonpossessory nonpurchase money security interests against certain consumer goods.)
+After the original House language, which referred to "purchase money," was replaced with the 1999 version of the Abraham amendment, a non purchase money secured creditor who took a security interest in a car that the debtor had purchased outright within five years of the filing could have claimed the benefit of the provision.
+The automobile financiers---purchase money creditors all---had no interest in enriching nonpurchase money secured creditors who take security interests in property already owned by a consumer debtor, nor would the consumer advocates have wished to benefit these creditors.
+So it is plausible that the purchase money language was inserted only to deprive these non-purchase money creditors from using the section, not to draw any distinction between parts of a secured debt incurred in the acquisition of the collateral.
 If that is the purpose of the language, i.e. to exclude a class of secured creditors, its presence does not justify the omission of negative equity from its protection against cramdown.